What to see, what to do Yucatán Peninsula?

 Smokers Smokers

-Smoking is not allowed at archaeological sites and most cenotes open to the public.
+Smoking is prohibited on archaeological sites and in most cenotes open to the public.
 If you decide to ignore the regulations, at least make the effort to take your cigarette butts with you.

 Tourist traps Tourist traps

-On archaeological sites, prefer official guides who wait inside, rather than guides soliciting you outside, in front of the entrance.
-The latter often charge higher rates and their skills and knowledge are not guaranteed.
-Guide fees are usually posted at the entrance.
+When visiting archaeological sites, it's better to have an official guide waiting inside the site, rather than one soliciting you outside at the entrance.
+The latter often charge higher rates, and their skills and knowledge are not guaranteed.
+Guide prices are usually displayed at the entrance.

 What's very local What's very local

-For an unusual experience, equip yourself with flippers, mask and snorkel, or even bottles, to visit the largest underwater museum in the world: the MUSA (Museo Subacuático de Arte) located off Cancún and Isla Mujeres.
-Hundreds of sculptures (whose purpose is to allow the reconstitution of coral reefs) await you at a few meters deep.
+For the ultimate underwater experience, equip yourself with fins, mask and snorkel, or even a scuba tank, to visit the world's largest underwater museum: the MUSA (Museo Subacuático de Arte) located off the coast of Cancún and Isla Mujeres.
+Hundreds of sculptures (designed to recreate coral reefs) await you just a few metres below the surface.
 A unique, mysterious and poetic dive!

 Organize your trip with our partners Yucatán Peninsula